Transcranial Magnetic Stimulation (TMS) Therapy in Philadelphia

 - Tingling, spasms, or twitching of the facial muscles

 If you do have these side effects, your doctor can decrease the level of stimulation to help avoid them.
-They may also recommend you take a low-dose pain reliever before treatment.
+Moreover, they may also recommend you take a low-dose pain reliever before treatment.
 There is a very small risk of additional, more serious side effects for some people.
-These can include seizure, hearing loss if hearing protection is not worn correctly, and for people with bipolar disorder, manic episodes.
+These can include seizures, hearing loss, if hearing protection is not worn correctly, and for people with bipolar disorder, manic episodes.

 TMS Therapy is Safe and Effective